awsdocs/aws-opsworks-user-guide/doc_source/other-services-cp-chef11-cleanup.md

 **To delete the pipeline**

-1. Open the AWS CodePipeline console\.
+1. Open the CodePipeline console\.

-1. In the AWS CodePipeline dashboard, choose the pipeline you created for this walkthrough\.
+1. In the CodePipeline dashboard, choose the pipeline you created for this walkthrough\.

 1. On the pipeline page, choose **Edit**\.